ram-senth/w209_vax_viz/data/README.md

 **unicef_dtp_first_shot_coverage_2010_2023_summary.csv** - Summary from DTP first shot coverage, with difference beween coverage in 2020 vs that in 2019 for all countries.

 ## Country Data
 **countries_master.csv** - List of all countries, their various codes as well as their WHO region.
-Synthsized from Wikipedia and WHO data.
+Synthsized from Wikipedia and WHO data listed below.

 **who_regions_master.csv** - List of WHO regions from WHO, derived from [Wikipedia data](https://en.wikipedia.org/wiki/List_of_WHO_regions)